20. The Computational Science of Religion

 University of Agder

-This article provides a basic overview of the most common methods of computer modelling and simulation that are currently being used to study religion.
+This chapter provides a basic overview of the most common methods of computer modelling and simulation that are currently being used to study religion.
 It focuses on the use (and illustrates the value) of system dynamics models, agent-based models, including game theory and multi-agent artificial intelligence models, and artificial neural networks.
 General use case examples are provided, and considerations for future research are discussed.
 We conclude by encouraging scholars interested in religion and related fields to incorporate techniques from the computational science of religion into their collaborative methodological toolkits.